What are Metatags?

 If it’s possible to sell the product in the Metatag Title as well, then that is ideal, but it should always be a maximum of 55-60 characters and ideally include a keyword in the first word or two, as Google also places more importance on the words at the start of the Metatag Title.

 Whilst the keywords used in the Meta Description only have a small benefit for SEO, it is an opportunity to really advertise the unique selling points of the product or service and describe it in a proper sentence.
-Google normally cuts the Description off at around 300 characters (this used to be around 155 characters, but Google almost doubled it in December 2018), so make your Description around 200-300 characters, so that most of the space available is used to encourage people reading it to click to visit the site.
-It should include the keyword or keywords once or twice, but you should focus on writing a description that’s meaningful, reads well and contains the unique selling points (or unique reasons to visit the page).
+Google normally cuts the Description off at around 155 characters (in early 2018 Google briefly made it 300 characters, but they have now gone back to the original length), so make your Description around 120-155 characters, so that most of the space available is used to encourage people reading it to click to visit the site.
+It should include the keyword or keywords once or twice, but you should focus on writing a description that’s meaningful, reads well and contains the unique selling points, this will encourage visitors to click to view your site.

 The meta description is a brief summary, or “taster” of what is in the rest of the article or web page.
 It doesn’t appear on the page itself, but shows on the search results to give a little more information about what follows.
 The more interesting this sounds, the more likely it is that visitors will click on the site.